activisthandbook/articles/partner.md

 - **🎓 Get training from our volunteers:** We regularly host events where members of our community share their experiences and knowledge.
 These trainings are always free to join.
 Our event circle is happy to hear what your organisation would like to be trained in.
 - **📖 Access our 200+ community-writen articles:** All our articles are free to access.
 Allow your volunteers to work more effectively by giving them access to the largest activism library available online.
 - **🦋 Early access to [rebel.tools](https://rebel.tools):** Our tech circle is building an all-in-one digital toolset for organisers and mobilisers.
 As partner organisation, you will be the first to be able to use the tools.

+## How you can help us
+Your organisation or movement can help make the Activist Handbook project a success in the following ways:
+- **📝 Write or crosspost articles:** Maybe you already have some guides for activists that you would like to share with a larger audience.
+Or perhaps people in your organisation can share their experiences and knowledge in new articles.
+- **📢 Tell your community about us:** Promote us on your social media and newsletter, share our partnership on your website, share our articles with your members, mention us during events, etc.
+- **💰 Financial contribution:** No matter how small, any financial contribution is appreciated and will help us train more rebels.
+Your contribution will help us keep our website online, promote our project, and provide us with the digital tools we need to work more effectively.
+- **📆 Host events together:** By co-hosting events like training sessions, we will be able to learn from each other and our communities will get to know each other better.
+- **💪 Provide organisational support:** Maybe your organisation has lots of experience building up movements, applying for funding or working on large projects.
+Your advice can help us work more effectively.

 > Convinced?
 Fill out our **[partnership form](https://airtable.com/shrPR6xjDVSJNttuj)**.